woman writing at white desk with a white blouse

 The Quiet Time Toolkit

 By spending time in God’s Word, you’ll discover joy, hope, strength, and learn to stand firm in faith when hard times or temptations come.
-Get to know the character and faithfulness of God so you can start walking in your identity in Christ.

 Renew your mind with biblical truths

-Renewing your mind involves meditating on God’s Word and refreshing your heart with His promises.
 First, seek the Lord daily and develop a quiet time routine.
 Then, as the day goes on, use Christian affirmations to keep the truth about your identity in Christ at the front of your life and mind.
-Use the affirmations as daily mantras, for journaling, or in prayer.
+Use the affirmations as daily mantras, for prayer journaling, or as you pray.

 Consider memorizing Scripture and learning God’s Word.
 That’s a simple way to reflect and meditate on Truth throughout the day.
 You’ll also be equipping your spiritual armor to withstand the darts of the enemy.